SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-0-0-extend-the-dynamic-forms-page-in-codex.md

 ticket: DM-3282
 version: 1020.0.0
 ---
 The Codex documentation provides information about developing applications with the Cumulocity IoT platform.
 To make it easier for users to understand and use dynamic forms in their applications, the **Dynamic forms** page in the Codex documentation has been extended.
+For details, refer to the [{{< product-c8y-iot >}} Codex](https://styleguide.cumulocity.com/apps/codex/).